stumpdk/MySql.Server/README.md

 Download with NuGet, or download the [release](https://github.com/stumpdk/Mysql.Server/releases) and include **MySqlStandAloneServer.dll** as a reference in your project.

 ## How does it work?
-MySqlStandAloneServer is simply running a minimal instance of MySql (currently version 5.6.26).
+Mysql.Server is simply running a minimal instance of MySql (currently version 5.6.26).
 Necessary data and log files are created at run time (and are cleaned up afterwards).

 The software makes it possible to create and run unit tests on a real MySql server without spending time on server setup.